NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 "This means that this group of students is more likely to question the system to ask why things are happening, to object to the con ditions of their lives.
 And so, I think the fact is that we’ve seen increases in enrollment among people whose parents didn’t go to college, among people from ethnic and racial minority groups and from people from low income families and it’s quite possible that adding them to the dynamic of a college campus helps to generate this change that we’re seeing today."

 This will be an important issue on the table when the latest board of curators starts their hiring process for Wolfe’s replacement.
-The curators have to answer: How do you balance the economic needs of a university system with the academic and development needs of its students.
+The curators have to answer: How do you balance the economic needs of a university system with the academic and development needs of its students?

 "It's a brave new world," Pamela Hendrickson, current chair of the board, said, "and President Middleton has brought to the fore how different the students' experiences on campus today are from those we experienced when we went to college, and even from what my children experienced when they went through college.
 We need to be more attunded to that, and to the way students see the world."